awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

 ...
 ```

+The `kubelet` requests and stores the token on behalf of the pod\.
+By default, the `kubelet` refreshes the token it if it is older than 80 percent of its total TTL, or if the token is older than 24 hours\.
+You can modify the expiration duration for any account, except the default service account, with settings in your pod spec\.
+For more information, see [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) in the Kubernetes documentation\.

 ## Cross\-account IAM permissions<a name="cross-account-access"></a>

 You can configure cross\-account IAM permissions either by creating an identity provider from another account's cluster or by using chained AssumeRole operations\.
 In the following examples, Account A owns an Amazon EKS cluster that supports IAM roles for service accounts\.
 Pods running on that cluster need to assume IAM permissions from Account B\.